 One of the most important elements left unfinished in the Gothic chapel was a way for the sisters to get to the choir loft from the chapel.
-While they could use a ladder to get to loft, due to their robes, they felt this was both inappropriate and dangerous.
+While they could use a ladder to access the loft, they felt this was both inappropriate and dangerous due to their robes.
 A conventional staircase would have taken too much space and marred the aesthetics of the space.
 With no other recourse, the sisters did what they do best - they prayed.

 They prayed for nine straight days - to St. Joseph, patron saint of carpenters - for a solution to emerge.
-Low and behold, a mysterious and shabby-looking stranger appeared with a donkey in tow and said he would build them a staircase.
+Lo and behold, a mysterious shabby-looking stranger appeared, leading a donkey, who said he would build them a staircase.
 However, to do so, he needed total privacy and a few tubs of hot water.
 Using only very basic tools, he spent the next three months in the chapel building the magnificent spiral staircase, and when it was finished, promptly disappeared before being paid.

 When the Sisters and others examined the stairs, they were shocked to see it was apparently holding itself up with no supports and was made of a non-native wood which they didn’t know how or where the stranger had acquired.
 To top it off, the staircase, which was made with no nails, had exactly 33 stairs.
 (In the bible, 33 was the age at which Jesus was crucified.)
 The staircase was, for the Sisters of Loretto, a miracle.

 The staircase is indeed a mastery of woodworking.
 The twenty-foot-tall, tightly wound stairs make two full 360-degree revolutions, and indeed have no central support.
 And to make such a staircase using only wooden dowels is an astonishing work of craftsmanship.